iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 3 reviews"/>
 </p>

+> Doctor Good, App Mediocre.
+Doctor Boehr was quick to evaluate and get me the help I needed.
+The BCBSM online app, however, failed to connect to my BCBSM insurance information.
+It also failed five times to verify and accept any credit card information.<br> :date: __2021-01-07 01:34:44__

 > Doctor says picture quality wasn't great.
 She was able to assist me but why is my video quality poor with a Note 10 plus?
 No other issues.<br> :date: __2020-07-23 16:55:37__